AWorkingApp/redux-rest-middleware/README.md

 - Add test
 - Make a more complete example
 - Remove dependency to immutablejs and axios and reduce the size of this library
-- Public to NPM repository
+- Publish to NPM repository

 ## License
 MIT